ajacksified/ajacksified.github.com/_posts/2013-02-06-glusterfs-autoscaling-gentoo-ops.markdown

 All services for a single application deploy to the same GlusterFS file server.
 This allows any application server to load up whatever app it needs to run.

-We can also cluster GlusterFS into multiple zones and, eventually, regions for durability and performance using a round-robin DNS scheme.
+We can also cluster GlusterFS into multiple zones and, eventually, regions.

 ## Server Configuration